lfindlow/lfindlow.github.io/research-project-at-lambda.md

 ## Useful LaTeX snippets

+### Introductory LaTeX guide

+The [Overleaf documentation](https://www.overleaf.com/learn) is quite handy to get started with LaTeX.

 ### Paper structure

 Every area of computer science has their own ideas of how to structure scientific contributions.